smritipradhan/react-redux/README.md

 1.Redux Basics & using Redux with React
 2.Redux Toolkit

-Redux is a state management system for cross component or app wide state.Helps manag data across multiple components or even the complete app.
+Redux is a state management system for cross component or app wide state.Helps manage data across multiple components or even the complete app.
 We can split the definition of state into three main kinds of state.

 1. Local State
 2. Cross Component State